VladimirPoplavsky/Stock_Price_prediction/README.md

-## Now we would like to compare our predictions using oly data from the same stock market to see if it is going to be more accurate
+## Now we would like to compare our predictions using only data from the same stock market to see if it is going to be more accurate

 ```python
 tdf = pd.DataFrame(df, columns = ['Date','NVDA Close','NVDA Open','NVDA Low','NVDA High','NVDA Volume'])